-If you’ve run any marketing campaigns before, you’ve likely come across or maybe even used some form of marketing funnels – visual representations of the customer journey.
+If you’ve run any marketing campaigns before, you’ve likely come across the term marketing funnels – visual representations of the customer journey.

 That’s why in this article, we’ve decided to gather it all:

-- and tips and best practices for creating high-converting funnels,
+- tips and best practices for creating high-converting funnels

 What is a marketing funnel?